tmilliman/python-vegindex/docs/installation.rst

 Installation
 ============

-The initial version of the package only works with Python2 and has only been tested on version 2.7.
-A Python3 version should be available soon.
-The package had limited testing on linux, OSX and Windows.
+The current version of the package works with either Python2 or Python 3.
+The primary use and testing of the package has been done on a Debian linux system.
+The package had limited testing on OSX and Windows.

 Virtual Environments
 --------------------